eriqande/callBayes/README.md

 # haplot

-The goal of `haplot` is to give visual summary of haplotype taken from short read alignment files.
+The goal of `haplot` is to generate visual summary of microhaplotype found in short read alignments.

-Using `haplot` is quick and straight-forward.
-It takes two function calls to extract, process and display haplotype, of which you get your results within a few minutes. `haplot` is suitable for quick-and-dirty assesement of haplotype.
+The process of using `haplot` is quick and straight-forward.
+It takes two function calls to extract, process and display haplotype, of which can be completed within minutes. `haplot` is suitable for carrying quick assesement and quality control of haplotype generated from library runs.
 Plot summaries include read depth, fraction of calleable haplotype, Hardy-Weinberg equilibrium plot, and more.

 ### Installation

 You will need [devtools](https://github.com/hadley/devtools) to install `haplot`.
 You can get `devtools` by `install.packages("devtools")`.

-Once you have `devtools`, you can get `haplot` by this command:
+Once you have `devtools` available in R, you can get `haplot` by this command:
 ```r
 devtools::install_github("ngthomas/callBayes/haplot")
 ```